dashbuilder/dashbuilder/dashbuilder-distros/README.md

 * **dashbuilder-wildfly8.war:**  Product distribution for the JBoss Widlfly 8.x application server.

-  By the default the distribution is configured to use the default H2 in-memory database provided by the app server.

   Detailed installation instructions [here](./src/main/wildfly8/README.md).

 * **dashbuilder-eap6_4.war:**  Product distribution for the JBoss EAP 6.4 application server.

-  By the default the distribution is configured to use the default H2 in-memory database provided by the app server.

   Detailed installation instructions [here](./src/main/eap6_4/README.md).

 * **dashbuilder-tomcat7.war:**  Product distribution for Apache Tomcat 7 server.

-  By the default the distribution is configured to use a local H2 database file.

   Detailed installation instructions [here](./src/main/tomcat7/README.md).